cls1991/24-game/README.md

 	$ start
 	`8 10 2 5`

-guess whether these four cards make up 24 points or not, and submit your guess:
+guess whether these four cards can make up 24 points or not, and submit your guess:

 	$ submit yes
 	$ submit y